Modern Tables

 In 1970 Hubert de Givenchy is seduced by the simple and effective creations by Diego Giacometti with which he will populate his manor.
 The collection of the works executed by Diego for Givenchy is dispersed by Christie's on March 6, 2017.

 This set includes three examples in bronze and wood of the octagonal table "aux caryatides et atlantes".
-A table 162 cm in diameter made circa 1980 was estimated € 600K, lot 16.
-Two tables 190 cm in diameter were made circa 1983.
-Each of them was estimated € 800K, lot 7 and lot 11.
-The 1980 table was sold for € 4.2M.
+A table 162 cm in diameter made circa 1980 was sold for € 4.2M from a lower estimate of € 600K, lot 16.

 This set includes three examples in bronze and wood of the octagonal table "aux caryatides et atlantes".
-A table 162 cm in diameter made circa 1980 was estimated € 600K, lot 16.
-Two tables 190 cm in diameter were made circa 1983.
-Each of them was estimated € 800K, lot 7 and lot 11.
-The 1980 table was sold for € 4.2M.
+A table 162 cm in diameter made circa 1980 was sold for € 4.2M from a lower estimate of € 600K, lot 16.

 LALANNE